armory/docs-cdaas/content/en/deployment/kubernetes/_index.md

 ---
-title: "Kubernetes Deployment in Armory CD-as-a-Service"
-linktitle: "Kubernetes"
+title: Kubernetes
+linkTitle: Kubernetes
-weight: 10
+weight: 100
 no_list: false
+exclude_search: true
 description: >
-  Learn how Armory Continuous Deployment-as-a-Service implements Kubernetes Horizontal Pod Autoscaling.
-exclude_search: true
-draft: true
+  In this section, learn how to use Argo Rollouts with CD-as-a-Service.
+Also, learn how CD-as-a-Service implements Horizontal Pod Autoscaling when it's part of your deployment.
 ---